Election (1999 film): Alternate ending

 The film's original ending, received poorly by test audiences, was not known until a rough workprint was found in a box of VHS tapes at a yard sale in 2011.
 This ending also appears in the third draft of the script, which can be read online.
 It is faithful to the book: McAllister stays in Omaha and is hired as a used car salesman by one of his former students instead of moving to New York City.
 Tracy encounters McAllister while looking to buy a car and the two settle their differences before she has him sign her yearbook.

 Release

 Election was not a box office success as it grossed only $17.2 million against a budget of $8.5-25 million.

 Reception

-Election received critical acclaim.
 On Rotten Tomatoes, the film holds a rating of 92%, based on 116 reviews, with an average rating of 7.90/10.
 The critical consensus reads, "Election successfully combines dark humor and intelligent writing in this very witty and enjoyable film."
 On Metacritic, the film has a score of 83 out of 100, based on 33 reviews, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film a grade "B−" on a scale of A to F. It later placed at #5 in the first annual Village Voice Film Poll.

 Roger Ebert gave the film three and a half out of four stars, praising Witherspoon and Payne: